-Saugeye outgrow sauger by several inches and pounds, as they are a crossbreed between sauger and walleye.
+Saugeye outgrow sauger by several inches and pounds.
 While both fish will have dark blotches on their bodies, sauger are generally darker and more tanned than saugeye.
 Saugeye will also have a white tail patch, which sauger lack completely.

 If you want to know all the differences between sauger and saugeye and how you can identify them correctly, just keep reading this article.

 What Is the Difference Between Sauger and Saugeye?